 Removing a Honey Bee Colony From a Backyard Shed in Texas Without a Veil or Any Protective Clothing

 While this video is fun to watch, like the majority of things that go viral in the beekeeping world, I think it’s misleading because it doesn’t reflect what beekeeping is really like for most people.

 But here is some info for people who want to become beekeepers after watching this video:

-So back to the Texas beekeeper’s video… Feeling great is good, but if popular beekeeping videos like hers could lead people to educate themselves about these topics as well, that’d be even better.
-Much of what she says is well-informed — not the usual kumbaya, out-to-lunch, feel-good beekeeping misinformation that’s promoted by self-anointed “bee whisperers.”
-She’s not just making stuff up to deceive the public and cash in on their gullibility.
-She’s a good beekeeper.
+So back to the Texas beekeeper’s video… If popular beekeeping videos like hers could lead people to educate themselves about these topics as well, that’d be even better.
+Much of what she says is well-informed — not the usual misinformation promoted by self-anointed “bee whisperers.”
 But I can tell you that just because it works in Texas, doesn’t mean it’ll work in Newfoundland.

 In any case, the part of my live stream video that shows me sticking my fingers in my hive and having the bees crawl all over me presents what I think is a more realistic representation of what most beekeepers can experience in terms of using their bare hands to play with their bees.

 Like the bees , humans feel the spring warmth of the sun and we get outside!